outdreamer/build-a-cure-1/docs/optimal_existing_resource_organization.md

 	- tools to convert ice-covered areas or other areas considered non-livable to livable land
 	- reduce land that takes the largest area to produce lowest value goods (vineyards, etc) if those products can be produced in labs or if demand for them can be reduced
 	- tools to distribute land to extend coastlines
-	- tools to make living on ocean cheaper for homeless people
+	- tools to make living on ocean cheaper for homeless people/increasing wildlife or food-generation tools without unbalancing ecosystems

 - prizes for the most useful research solutions stored on a website (change.org, etc) such as:
 	- problem-solving automation tools